trevordevore/levure/framework/helpers/preferences/README.md

 ## Set the preferences file name

 You set the preferences file name for the platforms your application supports in `app.yml`.
 You can provide an optional default file name for all platforms and then override it for specific platforms.
+A file name can be specified for *user* which is for the the current user using the application, or for *shared* which is shared among all users on the computer.
+Note the *shared* is only available on macOS, windows, and linux.
+It is not supported on mobile devices.

-The preferences file is stored in the folder returned by `levureApplicationDataFolder()` on all platforms except macOS, where it is stored in `~/Library/Preferences`, so you should specify only the name of the preferences file without any other path information.
+The "user" preferences file is stored in the folder returned by `levureApplicationDataFolder("user")` on all platforms except macOS, where it is stored in `~/Library/Preferences`, so you should specify only the name of the preferences file without any other path information.

+The "shared" preferences file is stored in the folder returned by `levureApplicationDataFolder("shared")` on all supported platforms.

 Do not use quote marks around your `preferences filename` value in `app.yml`.